Azure/azure-sdk-for-js/common/smoke-test/README.md

 ## Configuring Samples

-By default _all_ JavaScript samples are prepped, loaded, and executed.
+By default, _all_ JavaScript samples are prepped, loaded, and executed.
 Samples are assumed to work with just the environment variables defined in `test-resources.json` for the service.
 Samples which have additional resource requirements should opt out of execution.